 When you select a heat pump though, be sure to check out the type of refrigerant used.
 Many synthetic refrigerants used in heat pumps have a high Global Warming Potential (GWP), meaning they contain extremely potent GHGs.
 R410a, for example, has a huge GWP of 2088, compared to natural refrigerants such as R290 at 3 GWP and R744/CO2 at 1 GWP.
 These natural refrigerants are clearly the eco-friendly heating option and are to be found in our latest ECOMOD 290HT and ECOMOD CO2 and CO2Q heat pumps.

 Heat Pumps can be used alone or, where required, can form part of a lower carbon hybrid heating system by being installed alongside gas or electric boilers.
-We are often seeing boilers being used a back up to the heat pumps, kicking in at times of heavy demand.
+We are often seeing boilers being used as a back up to the heat pumps, kicking in at times of heavy demand.
 A great example of this can be seen at Tinsley Meadows Primary Academy in Sheffield where ECOMOD heat pumps have been installed alongside two Ideal Heating wall hung EVOMAX 2 40kW commercial condensing boilers.

 We have several models within our ECOMOD commercial heat pump range, all can help businesses with buildings of every size to decarbonise their heating system, lower their running costs, and improve their building’s energy efficiency.